IS-120/responsive-images-svg/README.md

                ../images/staring-squirrel-600w.jpg 600w,
                ../images/staring-squirrel-900w.jpg 900w"
        src="../images/staring-squirrel-600w.jpg"
-       alt="a brown squirrel on a black background">
+       alt="a brown squirrel on a black background" width="600" height="600">
    ```

 6. Finally we need to add information to the `sizes` attribute.
 The sizes are relative to the browser viewport.
 The sizes will make more sense when you are able to use CSS to layout images.